dagster-io/dagster-cloud-hybrid-quickstart/README.md

 2. Duplicate the `build-docker-image` and the `"ci set-build-output"` steps in `dagster-cloud-deploy.yaml` for the new code locations.

+# Advanced customization

-# Disable branch deployments
+## Disable branch deployments

 [Branch Deployments](https://docs.dagster.io/dagster-cloud/developing-testing/branch-deployments) are enabled by default.
 To disable them comment out the for your Hybrid agent, comment out the `pull_request` section in `dagster_cloud.yaml`:

 https://github.com/dagster-io/dagster-cloud-hybrid-quickstart/blob/9f63f62b1a7ca0ed133f91ceb5f378ee67b3096a/.github/workflows/dagster-cloud-deploy.yml#L7-L8

-# Advanced customization

 ## Customize the Docker build process